xyproto/algernon/README.md

 ---

-The idea is that web pages can be written in Markdown, Pongo2, Amber, HTML or JSX (+React), depending on the need, and styled with CSS or GCSS, while data can be provided by a Lua script that talks to Redis, BoltDB, PostgreSQL or MariaDB/MySQL.
+The idea is that web pages can be written in Markdown, Pongo2, Amber, HTML or JSX (+React), depending on the need, and styled with CSS, Sass or GCSS, while data can be provided by a Lua script that talks to Redis, BoltDB, PostgreSQL or MariaDB/MySQL.

 Amber and GCSS is a good combination for static pages, that allows for more clarity and less repetition than HTML and CSS.
 It˙s also easy to use Lua for providing data for the Amber templates, which helps separate model, controller and view.

-Pongo2, GCSS and Lua also combines well.
+Pongo2, Sass and Lua also combines well.
 Pongo2 is more flexible than Amber.

 The auto-refresh feature is supported when using Markdown, Pongo2 or Amber, and is useful to get an instant preview when developing.